• Skip to primary navigation

 Notes

-• I love to eat it as such but can be accompanied with coconut chutney too.
+• Serving idea - I love to eat this as is, but you can serve with coconut chutney or even tomato sauce.

 Nutrition Facts